Skip to content

 This list evolves, the group having historically divested or acquired affiliates.
 The consolidated state at a given point in time should be verified with Orange Business before framing a pan-Orange project.

-Orange Live IoT compared to Vodafone and Deutsche Telekom
+Orange compared to Vodafone and Deutsche Telekom

 The three large pan-European operators (Orange, Vodafone, Deutsche Telekom) have structured their IoT acceptance programmes differently.
 The comparison is not trivial for a device aimed at multiple operators in Europe.